 A well-developed innovation ecosystem encompassing research labs, incubators, serial entrepreneurs, flourishing venture capital firms, and supportive regulators is springing up to produce a steady stream of new industries.
 In e-commerce, Amazon, Flipkart and Snapdeal have developed an innovative, marketplace-oriented business model that is based on cash-on-delivery rather than upfront credit-card payments.

-These e-commerce giants have brought of small producers and merchants online by providing inventory management, logistics, payment, and financing services.
+These e-commerce giants have brought hundreds of thousands of small producers and merchants online by providing inventory management, logistics, payment, and financing services.
 Today a sari produced in Surat in western India by an artisan producer can swiftly find its way to a buyer in Arunachal Pradesh in far northeastern India.

 Similarly, payment banks are transforming the financial landscape by providing low-cost, convenient bank accounts that are accessible from the kirana store and in every post office.
 In an exciting boost to the green economy, Indian entrepreneurs are working on developing electric motorcycles and scooters that could lead a mass migration away from fossil fuel driven transportation.

-, India’s entrepreneurs are starting to make a huge difference in the lives of those at the base of the economic pyramid as well.
+Importantly, India’s entrepreneurs are starting to make a huge difference in the lives of those at the base of the economic pyramid as well.
 As you know, most of the world’s poor live in the hinterlands of South Asia and Sub-Saharan Africa.
 According to the World Bank there were some 1.4 billion people living in extreme poverty at less than $1.25 per day.
 The number swells to over 2.6 billion when we include those living in moderate poverty at less than $2 per day.
-Over a billion of these poor people live in South Asia alone, .
+Over a billion of these poor people live in South Asia alone, a number that exceeds the total population of Africa.
 Climate change and shifting weather patterns are putting their traditional agricultural practices at risk, reducing farm incomes, and further increasing poverty.